shrichris/blog_gh/_posts/2023-02-09-Coursera-Intro-Tensorflow-w1.md

 > (Rules, Data) -> Answers

 The Machine Learning Paradigmß
-> (Answers, Data) -> Rules
+> (Answers/Labels, Data) -> Rules

 ## The "Hello World" of Deep Learning with Neural Networks

-Figuring out the relationship between x and y, given a training set with a small numnber of data points (the training set)
+Figuring out the relationship between x and y, given a training set with a small number of data points (the training set).
+The following shows how to fit a line between x and y variables.

 [Workbook](https://github.com/https-deeplearning-ai/tensorflow-1-public/blob/main/C1/W1/ungraded_lab/C1_W1_Lab_1_hello_world_nn.ipynb)